Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems

 This paper is organized as follows.
-In Section \ref{The Axion theory}, we set the stage by considering the low-energy effective field theory of a compact scalar, which possesses two global symmetries: shift and winding symmetries.
+In Section \ref{The Axion theory}, we set the stage by considering the field theory of a compact scalar, which possesses two global symmetries: shift and winding symmetries.
 The theory encounters a mixed 't Hooft anomaly, and thus, the shift symmetry breaks into a discrete group upon gauging the winding symmetry.
 Next, we couple the gauge field of the winding symmetry, the $3$-form gauge field, to the compact scalar and analyze the resulting theory in great detail: we identify the global symmetries, their mixed anomalies, and the noninvertible symmetries within this theory.
 Section \ref{The dual description} is devoted to studying the compact scalar in the dual frame, the Kalb-Ramond gauge theory, while Section \ref{Multi form gauge theory} generalizes these findings to two or more $3$-form gauge fields.
 In Section \ref{UV completion}, we use the machinery built in the previous sections to examine our proposal that the deep IR regime of the axion-Yang-Mills systems is described by a $3$-form gauge theory and apply various checks to this proposal.
 Finally, we conclude in Section \ref{Discussion} with a brief discussion.

-Throughout this paper, we use lowercase letters to denote dynamical fields, i.e., fields we sum over in the path integral.
-Meanwhile, background fields are denoted by uppercase letters.
-We mostly use the differential form notation and subscripts to denote the degree of the form.
+In this paper, dynamical fields (summed over in the path integral) are denoted by lowercase letters, while background fields use uppercase.
+We primarily use differential forms with subscripts indicating the form's degree.